mattfelsen/ofxOrbbecAstra/README.md

 ## Hardware Note – Astra Pro & color data

 There is a known issue with the SDK and Astra Pro cameras which does not make the color data available.
 Trying to start the color stream (i.e. calling `astra.initColorStream()`) will also cause other streams to fail, so you must comment-out this line in the example and/or your projects.

-The color data is separately available as a standard webcam, so you can use the `ofVideoGrabber` class.
-However, there color frames may then be slightly out of sync with the depth frames.
+The color data is separately available as a standard webcam.
+Rather than using `initColorStream()`, you can use `initVideoGrabber()` which uses an `ofVideoGrabber` under the hood for you.

 You can keep an eye on the [Orbbec forums](https://3dclub.orbbec3d.com/) to see the latest.